Ldebb/Machine-learning-with-python/README.md

 # Machine-learning-with-python
-Tools for ML, deeplearning :  numpy, pandas, visualisation, ML  projects
+- some notebooks and python code for ML, deeplearning :  numpy, pandas, visualisation,

+- ML and deeplearning  projects